Indigo253931/rails-validations-errors/readme.md

 The [`.valid?`](http://guides.rubyonrails.org/active_record_validations.html#valid-questionmark-and-invalid-questionmark) method returns `true` if the new record passes the model validations and `false` if it fails any validations.

-Moreover, we can call [`.errors.full_messages`](http://guides.rubyonrails.org/active_record_validations.html#errors-add) to returns an array of user-friendly error messages, which is very useful and will be helpful for our user experience later.
+Moreover, we can call [`.errors.full_messages`](http://guides.rubyonrails.org/active_record_validations.html#errors-add) to return an array of user-friendly error messages, which is very useful and will be helpful for our user experience later.

 ```bash
 > airplane.errors.full_messages